adwaykanhere/adwaykanhere.github.io/_pages/about.md

 ## Research:

 My research interests lie at the intersection of artificial intelligence, neuroscience and medical imaging.
 Feel free to connect with me if you want to share a thought!

-### Technical Research Interests
+### CS Research -

 - Mechanistic interpretability: Understanding how LLMs reason and develop internal biases, and developing methods to overcome these biases, with a focus on healthcare.
 - Medical data representation: Coreset based approaches for representing large medical data manifolds
 - Federated learning: Harmonizing heterogeneous non-i.i.d data in a model agnostic and modality agnostic setting while maintaining SOTA privacy measures.
-- Multimodal Learning, Vision-Language, and Reasoning: Data and compute optimization strategies for LLMs/LMMs using non-convex optimization techniques.
+- Multimodal learning, Vision-Language, and reasoning: Data and compute optimization strategies for LLMs/LMMs using non-convex optimization techniques.

-### Clinical Research Interests
+### Clinical Research -

 - Biomarker discovery: Identifying novel biomarkers to predict cognitive outcomes based on gross anatomy
 - Medical imaging: Building segmentation models for translational applications in radiology and surgery using foundational models

 ## Entrepreneurial Detour: